 Past works in computer-assisted retinal surgery have focused on state estimation or detection systems to assist surgeons with more information about the surgery.
-For example, several works have attempted to close the uncertainty gap of estimating the depth between the tool-tip and the retinal surface.
-Image segmentation can be applied to estimate tool-tip and shadow-tip to model proximity when the tips approach close by a predefined threshold pixel-distance [2], though in a flat environment rather than in realistic concave surface to correctly simulate eye geometry.
-In addition, stereo vision can be employed to estimate the depth of the tool and the retina respectively to create a proximity detection system [1].
-More recently, optical coherence tomography (OCT) was utilized to manually sense depth between the tool-tip and the retina [3], [5].
+For example, image segmentation can be applied to estimate tool-tip and shadow-tip to model proximity when the tips approach close by a predefined threshold pixel-distance [2].
+In addition, stereo vision can be employed to estimate the depth of the tool and the retina respectively to create a proximity detection system [3].
+More recently, optical coherence tomography (OCT) was utilized to sense depth between the tool-tip and the retina [4], [5].
+While these methods do not address automation, they are relevant in the sense that if one could estimate distance from tooltip to goal, then autonomous navigation may be achieved by interpolating between the two points.
+Although stereovision method may be one alternative, it is not expected to work reliably in a clinical setting due the unknown distortion caused by the patient's lens and out-of-focus images, which may cause depth reconstruction error.
+OCT is also a promising alternative, however, OCT measures distance locally and is challenging to attach on tool-tips with noncylindrical geometries such as forceps, which are commonly used surgical tools.
+On the other hand, the learning based approach proposed in this paper can be trained to be robust to visual distortions and navigate complex-shaped surgical tools, given that appropriate training data is available.
+This is possible since deep networks succeed in the task by imitating the expert, who always succeeds in the task.